dakotalillie/marathon-api/README.md

 _This repo is a work in progress_

-Marathon will be a task-managing app, similar to Jira or Trello.
+Marathon is a task-managing app, similar to Jira or Trello.
 This is a practice project for me to refamiliarize myself with backend development after spending my days at work as a frontend developer.

+Features currently up and running:

+-   JWT authentication
+-   CRUD for the User resource
+-   CRUD for the Team resource
+-   CI via Jenkins

-Currently, all that's up and running is JWT authentication and CRUD for the User resource.
-It's basic, but I'm focusing on quality over quantity &mdash; I want to make sure the code is well structured and tested before expanding the functionality.
-You can see some of the tasks I have planned on the [Kanban Project board](https://github.com/dakotalillie/marathon-api/projects/1).
+More features are on the way &mdash; you can see some of the tasks I have planned on the [Kanban Project board](https://github.com/dakotalillie/marathon-api/projects/1).

 ## Tech Stack

 This app is built using:

--   Python >= 3.6
+-   Python 3.8
 -   Flask
 -   SQLAlchemy
 -   PostgreSQL
 -   Docker
 -   Swagger
+-   Jenkins

 The code is linted using pylint, formatted using black, and tested using pytest.